NYU-CS6313-Fall16/Streaming-Data-Monitoring-1/README.md

         4.  pip install elasticsearch
         5.  pip install eventlet

-# Steps for creating an indez in elasticsearch
+# Steps for creating an index in elasticsearch
   1. Start Python 2.7.12 console
   2. Run the following commands: